 Diabetes management can be challenging.
 Life, hormones, illness, food and activity are just a few of the many things that can impact blood glucose levels.
-Thankfully there are some great tips and tricks that can make diabetes management a bit easier.
-Below are things that have worked for other people living with diabetes including battling foods with a high glycemic index and testing basal rates.
+Thankfully there are some great tips and tricks that can make managing diabetes on an insulin pump a bit easier.
+Below are things that have worked for other people living with diabetes on issues like battling foods with a high glycemic index and testing basal rates.

 Please remember to consult your diabetes team before making any changes to your personal regimen.
 These tips are not meant to replace medical advice.

 We all love foods that we shouldn’t.
 We enjoy that trip to McDonald’s.
 That pizza that is just too good to turn down.
 When you live with diabetes, however, high fat treats can send blood sugar levels on a rollercoaster that make high-fat foods more pain than fun.